react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/examples/examplesRoot.md

 For these examples, the following flags are available.
 To enable them add them to the end of your URL.

 - `?debug` - Enables **debug mode** of `dnd-core`.
 This registers `dnd-core` with the [Redux Devtools Chrome extension](https://github.com/zalmoxisus/redux-devtools-extension).
+- `?touch` - Swaps out the backend used in the examples from `react-dnd-html5-backend` to the `react-dnd-touch-backend`.

 ## Running Locally